rar61/script-composer/README.md

 }
 ```

-File (or files in case of partial class) with root class will be scannd for `using statements`.
+File (or files in case of partial class) with root class will be scanned for `using statements`.
 Contents of used namespaces will be recursively added to final result as well as contents of root class.

 ## Build instructions